minershive/hiveon-kb/hiveon-asic-firmware/general/standard_improved_firmware.md

 title: Difference between standard and improved firmware
 parent_category: Hiveon ASIC Firmware
 category: General
-meta_description: Previously the Hiveon ASIC firmware existed in two versions: Improved and Standard.
+meta_description: Previously the Hiveon ASIC firmware existed in two versions - Improved and Standard.
 What is the difference?
 The answer is in this article.
 ---

 The difference between Improved and Standard firmware in the presence or absence of a digital signature.
 Hiveon firmware previously existed in two versions - Improved (with signature) and Standard (without signature).